PennyLaneAI/pennylane/doc/introduction/interfaces.rst

    :ref:`Adjoint differentation <Adjoint differentation>` for details.
 8. Supported.
 9. Not supported.
 The discretization of the output caused by wave function collapse is not differentiable.
-Forward pass is still supported.
-See :ref:`here <Sample gradients>` for details.
+The forward pass is still supported.
+See :ref:`Sample gradients <Sample gradients>` for details.
 10. Not supported.
 "We just don't have the theory yet."
 11. Not supported, but due to a bug.
 12. Supported, but only when a ``torch.Tensor`` object is passed to ``qml.Hermitian``.
 This is a bug and should be fixed to make the ``"torch"``